 - Salt and pepper – Go-to seasonings for customizing the soup to your tastes.

 - Avocado, sour cream, tortilla chips, and cheddar cheese – Tasty garnishes for serving, all optional.

 Should you shred your own cheese?

 So if you’re a cheese lover like me and want the creamiest experience possible for your soup, I highly recommend shredding a block of cheddar cheese for garnishing your soup.
-I know it’s more work, but the end result will more than make up for it.
+It’s a bit more work, but the improved consistency is worth the effort.

 Can you add more vegetables?

 No matter what type of vegetables you’d like to include (sliced zucchini, bell peppers, etc), you can add anywhere from 1/2-1 cup during the same step that you add the chicken broth.

 Can you make this soup in advance?

 Yes!
 In fact, this is the type of soup that tends to get better the longer it has to sit and marinate in the flavors.

 For best results, you can prepare the soup up to 24 hours in advance and store it in the refrigerator in a sealed container until ready to serve.